grmjs/grm/README.md

 </div>

-grm is a improved Deno port of [GramJS](https://github.com/gram-js/gramjs), written in TypeScript.
+grm is an improved Deno port of [GramJS](https://github.com/gram-js/gramjs), written in TypeScript.
 GramJS is a popular MTProto API Telegram client library written in JavaScript for Node.js and browsers, with its core being based on [Telethon](https://github.com/LonamiWebs/Telethon).